sassoftware/sas-studio-custom-steps/_codegen_snippets/code-samples/Reuse-CAS-session-from-SWAT/README.md

    SAS.logMessage('ERROR: No active CAS session.
 Connect to a CAS session in upstream step in the flow.')
 ```

+# Alternative approaches when CAS session does not exist
 Instead of creating an error when a CAS session does not exist, you could also create a CAS session on the fly and then remove it again at the end of your custom step.

 ## Approach 1: Create CAS session directly through SWAT, SAS Compute has no knowledge about that CAS session